 WASHINGTON, D.C.
 (May 15, 2018) – With one out of every five persons experiencing a mental illness every year, it is highly probable that firefighters and emergency medical service (EMS) personnel will encounter someone facing a mental health or substance use crisis.
-That is why the National Council for Behavioral Health today announced its newly created Mental Health First Aid training supplement that provides firefighters and EMS personnel with the skills they need to support themselves, the people they serve and their colleagues through a mental health or addiction crisis – the Fire/EMS module.
+That is why the National Council for Mental Wellbeing today announced its newly created Mental Health First Aid training supplement that provides firefighters and EMS personnel with the skills they need to support themselves, the people they serve and their colleagues through a mental health or addiction crisis – the Fire/EMS module.

 It has also become widely recognized that first responders are almost four times more likely to die by suicide than in the line of duty, often driven by the traumatic, high-stress situations they encounter daily in a culture that discourages any sign of weakness.
 By openly addressing and acknowledging the mental health challenges they face, we can embrace the notion that these issues are no different than any other injury or disease.
 We can also ensure they get the mental health support and services they need.

-“Firefighters and EMS workers are first on the scene to not only witness an accident, injury or shocking event, but also deal with the emotional repercussions – both within themselves and their community,” said Linda Rosenberg, president and CEO of the National Council for Behavioral Health.
+“Firefighters and EMS workers are first on the scene to not only witness an accident, injury or shocking event, but also deal with the emotional repercussions – both within themselves and their community,” said Linda Rosenberg, president and CEO of the National Council for Mental Wellbeing.
 “Over time, that takes a toll, and the Fire/EMS module was created to address that.
 It’s critical they know what services are available to them and where to go for help – we owe them that.”

 Mental Health First Aid for Fire/EMS provides a fundamental understanding of the common mental health challenges experienced by first responders and the skills to identify and respond to people who may be in crisis.
 The program also teaches post-crisis strategies for first responders to better assess and access support for themselves, their colleagues and community members.